dzivkovi/java-11-hw/README.md

 ### Prepare the GCP environment

-One-off acrivites, that might have already been performed by your GCP or Project admins:
+One-off activities, that might have already been performed by your GCP or Project admins:

 ```sh
 # Enabled GCP Services